 The monthly administrative fee for HCSA only, DCAP only, or HCSA and DCAP combined is $2.50 on a pretax basis.

 It’s important to consider your election carefully.
 Because of the tax benefits of FSAs, the IRS imposes a strict “use-it-or-lose-it” rule, which means money left in a pre-tax account at plan year end is forfeited.
 However, you’re given additional time with the 2 ½ month grace period to use your benefits.
-For the fiscal year, you will have until September 15, 2017 to incur claims and until October 15, 2017 to submit claims.
+For the FY18 fiscal year, you will have until September 15, 2018 to incur claims and until October 15, 2018 to submit claims.

 Don’t Miss Out On Saving Money: Enroll No Later Than Wednesday May 3, 2017

-Enroll no later than extended deadline of May 4 to save on federal and state taxes in fiscal year 2017.
+Enroll no later than May 3 to save on federal and state taxes in fiscal year 2018.
 Participants must re-enroll each open enrollment period by re-enrolling online and giving the enrollment confirmation page to their payroll coordinator.
 New participants, complete and return the FSA Enrollment form to your payroll coordinator.

-Online re-enrollment instructions and the new enrollment form are on our website.
+Online re-enrollment instructions and the enrollment form are on our website.
 For additional assistance, contact ASIFlex, the plan administrator: 1.800.659.3035.

 This information provided by the Group Insurance Commission .